- Biomethanization technology is a burgeoning industry in Canada.

 Elsewhere in Ontario, Clovermead Farms got its biodigester off the ground thanks to grants from the Ontario government’s Green Energy Act.
 Korb Whale, farmer and owner of Clovermead Farms, invested more than $2 million in capital on his anaerobic biodigester in 2009 before landing a contract to sell electricity back to the grid.
 “I’ve always liked the concept of being able to produce power with a waste product on farm,” says Whale.
 “We’re reducing our greenhouse gas waste by almost 95 per cent.”

-In addition to about 10 tonnes of manure from his farm, Clovermead's digester takes in approximately 8,000 tonnes a year of food waste from local producers and processors.
+In addition to manure from his farm, Clovermead's digester takes in approximately 8,000 tonnes a year of food waste from local producers and processors.
 Whale's farm also generates additional revenue by taking in this food waste while lowering its own carbon footprint.

 “I think that’s one of the exciting things about anaerobic digestion in general, the circular nature of that economy," Whale says.
 "We’re producing food that we send to the cities of the processors to make food for people, the waste from that food comes back to our digester, creates electricity, creates heat, creates fertilizer and it creates bedding [for cows], so that loop gets completed.”